microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/signin-confirmcompromised.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Allows admins to mark an event in the Azure AD sign in logs as risky.
 Events marked as risky by an admin are immediately flagged as high risk in Azure AD Identity Protection, overriding previous risk states.
 Admins can confirm that events flagged as risky by Azure AD Identity Protection are in fact risky or they can mark unflagged events as risky.
+For more information on investigating Identity Protection risks, visit see [How to investigate risk](/azure/active-directory/identity-protection/howto-identity-protection-investigate-risk).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).